 Rao Rao is undertaking an MSc in Emerging Economies and International Development at King's, having graduated with a BSc in Finance.
 She was an intern at the Risk Management Department of the Agricultural Bank of China.
 She is particularly interested in economic issues of emerging economies, especially with regards to China's foreign investment.

 Christina Sfitsou is currently studying an MA in Intelligence and International Security.
 She graduated BA (Hons) in International and European Studies from the University of Pireaus.
 She worked as an intern at the Greek Ministry of Foreign Affairs and as an editor of the political website Power Politics.
 Her interests lie in political communication, marketing, and how these intersect with population behaviour.

 Head of Marketing

-Social Media Manager and Designer
+Communications Manager and Designer